Translate to:

 Historic Homes and Garages

 Historic homes sometimes have garage issues not seen with other properties, so I want to give a few words of caution on this topic.
 When many of the lovely older homes were built 80 or more years ago, we did not have the same “setback” requirements that we do now.
-Typically in Los Gatos, Saratoga, Campbell, and in most parts of Santa Clara County, there’s a requirement of a certain amount of open space between structures on the property and the property line.
+Typically in Los Gatos, Saratoga, Campbell, and in most parts of Santa Clara County, there’s a requirement of a certain amount of open space between structures on the property and the property line (unless it’s a zero lot line or patio home).
 It is usually different on the sides of the home vs the back of the home.
-In many areas the setback on the side of the house is eight feet.
-So between your home and your neighbor’s, there are probably sixteen feet – perhaps more, perhaps less.
+In many areas the setback on the side of the house is between five and eight feet, depending on how wide or narrow the lot is.

 High End, Super Garages

 These homes are special and cannot be marketed like other homes because the MLS simply doesn’t have a way to showcase them.
-There are buyers, though, who are looking for a property with room for a recreational vehicle, historic cars, dirtbikes, motorcyles, trucks – and a welcoming space to care for these vehicles.
+There are buyers, though, who are looking for a property with room for a recreational vehicle, historic cars, dirt bikes, motorcycles, trucks – and a welcoming space to care for these vehicles.